Mid-D-Man/maybe-as-a-service/README.md

 ---

+## 🤝 Contributing

+Contributions are welcome — probably.
+We'll see how it goes.

+Whether you want to add new maybes, fix a bug, improve the docs, or suggest a feature, the door is open.
+Possibly.

+### Adding new maybe responses

+The easiest way to contribute is adding new non-committal responses to `maybes.json`.

+A good maybe:
+- Is a complete sentence (or dramatically incomplete one, intentionally)
+- Doesn't actually commit to anything
+- Has its own voice — absurdist, corporate, cultural, technical, cosmic, culinary — all welcome
+- Isn't a duplicate of an existing entry (check first, or don't, we'll probably catch it in review)

+### How to contribute

+1. **Fork** the repository
+2. **Create a branch**: `git checkout -b my-maybe-additions`
+3. **Make your changes**
+4. **Run the tests**: `npm test`
+5. **Commit**: `git commit -m "feat: add 10 new existential maybes"`
+6. **Push**: `git push origin my-maybe-additions`
+7. **Open a Pull Request** — describe what you added and why it belongs here

+### Reporting bugs

+Open an issue using the **Bug Report** template.
+Include steps to reproduce, what you expected, and what actually happened.

+### Suggesting features

+Open an issue using the **Feature Request** template.
+Describe the idea.
+We will consider it.
+Eventually.
+Circumstances permitting.

+### Code style

+- Keep it simple — this is a small Express API
+- Run `npm test` before submitting; the CI will run it anyway and it will be embarrassing
+- No new dependencies without a good reason

+---

 ## 🐱 A Note on Schrödinger's Cat

 Erwin Schrödinger proposed a thought experiment in which a cat in a box is simultaneously alive and dead until observed.